Applicants to the Reading Hospital School of Medical Laboratory Science will be considered for admission based on several criteria:

 Applicants with degrees from foreign universities shall satisfy the criteria set forth by NAACLS and shall have their transcripts evaluated by an evaluation agency that is a member of the National Association of Credential Evaluation Services, Inc. A list of acceptable agencies is available from the Program Director of The Hospital Program.
 Students whose degree is from a non-American, Canadian, or British college must take the Test of English as a Fluent Language.
 Applicants who take the paper-based TOEFL, must also take the Test of Written English (TWE).

 Students must also satisfy certain institutional requirements before beginning the program and immediately after the start of each program year.
 Before a student arrives on campus each must complete a medical health history form and obtain a medical examination by his/her own private physician and supply results of that examination, along with results from his/her immunization history.
 The specifics of what immunizations and records are required are provided to the student with the complete pre-entrance packet.
 Students admitted into the program must provide their own hospitalization insurance and provide the name of an emergency contact person.
 Criminal background checks and child abuse clearances are required of all students in any of the Hospital’s programs.
 Students will be required to get a two-step TST test for tuberculosis and undergo a urine drug screen when they begin the program in July.
 Students in the School of Medical Laboratory Science are covered under the hospital’s liability insurance.
 Instruction on Safety, OSHA and HIPAA regulations are required of all students and are provided within the context of the three week Orientation period.
-Students will be accepted into the program if they satisfy all college, program, and institutional requirements.

 The Clinical Laboratory Science Program is affiliated with:

-Chair, Department of Math and Science
+Chair, Department of Science and Mathematics

 400 St. Bernardine Street